Gestational hypertension

 Monitoring after you leave hospital

-You should ensure that your blood pressure is monitored carefully over the first few weeks following the birth of your baby and also in the longer term by your GP.
 Initially your blood pressure should be monitored frequently by your midwife or GP (every one to two days) but as your blood pressure settles it will be checked less often.
-When you are discharged home you will be given a plan for when your blood pressure should be checked.
+When you are discharged home you will be given an individualised plan for when your blood pressure should be checked.

 Advice about blood pressure tablets (anti-hypertensives)

-Women who require blood pressure tablets to continue several months following birth may require specialist assessment of their raised blood pressure.
+Those who require blood pressure tablets to continue several months following birth may require specialist assessment of their raised blood pressure.
 Please discuss this with your GP.

 Postural hypotension

-Postural hypotension is a fall in blood pressure that occurs when changing position from lying to sitting or from sitting to standing.
+Postural hypotension (low blood pressure) is a fall in blood pressure that occurs when changing position from lying to sitting or from sitting to standing.
 Some people experience this when taking blood pressure tablets.
 Common symptoms are feeling dizzy or lightheaded on standing up, visual changes or fatigue.
 You should try to avoid becoming dehydrated and getting up quickly from lying down or sitting.
 If any of these symptoms persist, please contact your GP and/or midwife to get your blood pressure re-checked and for advice regarding treatment.

 When to seek medical help